kensleDev/vscode-nvim-ui/README.md

 ## Known Issues

-- visual mode puts the cursor to the start of the line.
+- Visual mode puts the cursor to the start of the line.
 Negligable as following command is almost always to move the cursor

 ## TODO